Pococo19/tetris_exoxtik/README.md

 # tetris-pococo

-TETRIS game made in C++ wiht Raylib library
+TETRIS game made in C++ with Raylib library

 Run "script.sh" and wait the instructions :))